remixer-dec/notifications/README.md

 =============
 With this small js&css library you can create notifications on your web pages.
 It can be a message notification or achivement in your game (i'll do another project for achivement additional features).
+Powered by html5, css3 & js.
+Supported on desktop & mobile devices.
 ####how to install?
 Download the .js & .css files and include them in your html file using next code:
  ```html